 Students may only charge a full meal.
 Milk, sides, and extra main dishes cannot be charged.
 Payment for a charge is due the next school day along with the second day's payment for a hot lunch (\$2.25 for the charge + \$2.25 for the current day's hot lunch = \$4.50).
 Students may only charge a maximum of \$8.
-Cafeteria personnel will continue to issue reminders and warnings to students and parents regarding their lunch account status, but it is highly recommended that parents sign up for the MealTime low balance email reminder.
-To access MealTime, go to https://www.mymealtime.com/.
-Contact the school office for your student's identification number.
-If there are financial problems, please contact the school cafeteria or school secretaries and we will provide you a free/red application and/or assist you with MealTime online set up.
+Cafeteria personnel will continue to issue reminders and warnings to students and parents regarding their lunch account status, but it is highly recommended that parents sign up for the Food Service low balance email reminder using Skyward Family Access.
+To access your Food Service account, log in to your Skyward account and click on the Food Service tab on the left-hand side.
+If you are facing financial problems, you may apply for assistance at any time during the school year using Skyward Family Access.
+For additional information, contact the school.